 Be considerate

-If you are a walker stay to the right to allow faster traffic to pass you.
-Be aware that some of the bikers are surprisingly speedy!
-In addition, those newer bikes are so quiet that you often don’t hear them until they are right upon you.
+Be aware that some of the bikers are surprisingly speedy and so quiet that it is sometimes hard to hear them until are right upon you.

 Safety

 Because this is a well traveled park I have always felt safe at Two Rivers.
 I often walk there on my own.
-You will see people of all ages at all hours.
 As with anywhere be wise and use common sense.
 Lock your car and be aware of your surroundings.

 Pets